 Generic Name: cephalothin

-Note: This page contains side effects data for the generic drug cephalothin.
-It is possible that some of the dosage forms included below may not apply to the brand name Keflin.
+Note: This page contains information about the side effects of cephalothin.
+Some of the dosage forms included on this document may not apply to the brand name Keflin.

 Applies to cephalothin: injectable powder for injection, intravenous solution